h0m3/SDCore/README.md

 # SDCore

-This library is a lightweight and simple way to access SD Card blocks reading on Arduino
+This library is a lightweight and simple way to access SD Card blocks on Arduino

 I didnt find any simple and updated library to do that on Arduino, so i built my own